John Stephens (American football)

 Stephens was married to All-American college swimmer Sybil Smith.
 Their daughter Sloane Stephens, born in 1993, is a professional tennis player who won the 2017 US Open women's singles title.
-Their son John Stephens Jr. played football at Texas Christian University.
+His son John Stephens Jr. plays tight end in the NFL for the Dallas Cowboys.

 Stephens was twice charged with rape.
-In 1994, during his final NFL season, he was accused of raping a woman at a Kansas City hotel.
+In 1994, after his final NFL season, he was accused of raping a woman at a Kansas City hotel.
 He pleaded guilty and was sentenced to probation.
-Then, in May 2009, he was arrested in Caddo Parish, Louisiana and charged with forcible rape of a 51-year-old woman.
-That charge was still pending when Stephens was killed in a car accident in Keithville, Louisiana on September 1, 2009.
+On September 1, 2009, Stephens died in a car accident while driving on a rural road near Shreveport, Louisiana.